mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 If the target is a creature, it must succeed on a DC 12 Strength saving throw, or it is hurled up to 30 feet in any direction, including upward.
 If the hurled creature then comes into contact with a hard surface or heavy object, the target takes 1d6 damage per 10 feet moved.

-If the target is an object that isn’t being worn or carried, Ulvaeus hurls it up to 30 feet in any direction.
-Ulvaeus can use the object as a ranged weapon, attacking one creature along the object’s path (+5 to hit) and dealing 5 (2d4) bludgeoning damage on a hit.
+If the target is an object that isn't being worn or carried, Ulvaeus hurls it up to 30 feet in any direction.
+Ulvaeus can use the object as a ranged weapon, attacking one creature along the object's path (+5 to hit) and dealing 5 (2d4) bludgeoning damage on a hit.

 ### Neta Rousseau